-Accountants need to shape their policies to help the Sustainable Development Goals (SDGs).
+Accountant need to shape their policies to help the Sustainable Development Goals (SDGs).
 From helping in gender equality, reduced inequalities, responsible consumption & production, decent work and economic growth, to climate action, and peace, this profession is a catalyst for achieving UN Sustainable Development Goals.

-Accountants for a flexible economy
+Accountant for a flexible economy

-Accounting profession offers more than $550 billion to the world’s economy.
+The accountant profession offers more than $550 billion to the world’s economy.
 Moreover, many studies state that a high number of bookkeepers in a nation translates to high GDP per capita and Human Development Index Scores.
 Hence, constantly backing and strengthening the accounting and bookkeeping field contributes decisively to world economies.

-Using their expert skills to urge pioneers to coordinate their associations toward accomplishing sustainable financial, social and natural growth.
+Using their expert skills to urge pioneers to coordinate their associations toward accomplishing sustainable financial, social, and natural growth.

 Diminishing the Gender Gap